kishorkhande75/Script_Switches_Backup_with_python/readME.md

 # Network Device Configuration Backup Script

 ## Overview
 This script automates the process of backing up the configuration of network devices.
-It uses the Netmiko library for SSH connectivity to Cisco devices and sends the show running-config command to retrieve the running configuration.
+It uses the Netmiko library for SSH connectivity to Cisco devices and sends the '**show running-config**' command to retrieve the running configuration.
 The script is designed to work with a list of network devices specified in a JSON file.

 ## Files
-1. '**Switch_main.py**'
+1.'**Switch_main.py**'
 <ul>
 <li> This is the main script file.</li>
 <li> It reads the list of network devices from a JSON file (Switch.json).</li>